-Melissa Salmon, LPC-I, LCDC,
+Melissa Salmon, LPC-A, LCDC,

-Supervied by Vanessa Colburn, LPC-S
+Supervised by Vanessa Colburn, LPC-S

 Children, Adolescents, Adults, and Couples/Marriage Counseling

-My name is Melissa Salmon and I am a holistic Licensed Professional Counselor (LPC) Associate with ten years experience as a Licensed Chemical Dependency Counselor (LCDC).
-I provide empathic psychotherapy services to individuals, couples, and families in trauma.
+My name is Melissa Salmon and I am a holistic Licensed Professional Counselor Associate (LPC-A) with ten years experience as a Licensed Chemical Dependency Counselor (LCDC).
+I provide empathic psychotherapy services to individuals, couples, and families with a multiple issues.
 Formerly from Los Angeles, California, I have worked as a counselor in El Paso for 6 years and have helped people heal from relationship problems, co-occurring disorders, and addictions.
 I believe in providing a safe, confidential, and non-judgmental environment.
 I have treated individuals that suffer from post-traumatic stress disorder, anxiety, and depression.
 Formerly I was a Treatment Community Therapist for individuals on parole and probation, a Counselor for Active Duty Military, Veterans, and Dependents, and a Prior Woman and Children's residential counselor.
 I understand that life can be challenging and I am here to help you with all my heart.